JardaniWorld/alx-low_level_programming/0x03-debugging/README.md

-This script comments out a line causing an infinite loop in code
+This script executes to check the largest of three numbers